Success After UndergradRecent graduates Blake Harris, Gregory Jackson, Alex Miller-Long, and Rebecca Rouse discuss their time with UTC Theatre Co.

 While working in the banking industry, Karen has performed for several theatre companies in the Chicago area.

-After six seasons of working at the Goodman Theatre as an electrician and carpenter, Steven has resumed his studies at Loyola University (Chicago).
+After six seasons of working at the Goodman Theatre as an electrician and carpenter, Steven completed his studies at Loyola University Chicago School of Law.

 Erin recently starred in the independent film “Green Corn”, directed and written by fellow UTC Alum Brian Cagle and produced by UTC Alum Jeff Atkins.